mhs126/Ownum-File-Parser-Challenge/README.md

 Reads in file and prints information to the console.

-Run FileParser.java to run the code.
+Run FileParser.java in the src folder to run the code.

 Below is the information I gathered from the file.